Showing off pictures taken with a Pentax adventure camera.

 Nick: We already own a Canon PowerShot camera, so as far as the image quality goes we were measuring the Pentax up to it’s caliber.
 The first shots that were taken pretty much solidified that the picture quality was excellent.
 You can correct me if I’m wrong here but I would say a side by side comparison of similar shots and you would be pretty hard pressed to tell which picture belonged to what camera.

 Oh, I don’t know about that.
 We got pretty spoiled with our Canon camera and I can definitely tell a difference.
 The Pentax takes nice pictures, no doubt, but I tweaked almost every one of the images at least a little bit.
 I love using my older version of Photoshop for that.
 Usually I just crop the image and if needed I will lighten or darken the image a little.
 Nothing too mayor.

-Take a look at the following pictures and videos for a small sample of what this camera can do.
+The following pictures and videos are a small sample of what this camera can do.